Creative Writing Institute

 To gain access to our online application, please use the following link (we support the current and previous major releases of Google Chrome, Firefox, Microsoft Edge and Safari):

-The following are also required to complete your application to the camp:
+The following are also required to complete your application to the camp (submitted during the registration process on CampDoc):

 - A one-page essay telling us in your own words why you would like to attend this program